integration-app/mcp-server/README.md

 }
 ```

+### Getting tools for specific integration

+The MCP server fetches tools from all active connections associated with the provided token by default.

+You can also get tools for a specific integration by passing the `integrationKey` query parameter: `/mcp?token={ACCESS_TOKEN}&integrationKey={INTEGRATION_KEY}`

 ## Troubleshooting

 - Ensure your access token is valid and you're generating it according to [these instructions](https://docs.integration.app/docs/authentication#access-token)
 - Check the MCP server logs for any errors or issues during startup or connection attempts.
 - Verify that your server is running with `/` endpoint.

+## License

+This project is licensed under the terms of the ISC open source license.
+Please refer to [ISC](https://opensource.org/license/isc-license-txt) for the full terms.